graph-massivizer/graph-inceptor/README.md

 ## Tests

-Both components of Graph-Inceptor intend to use unit testing to test individual functions (e.g., the implementation of a set of BGOs).
-However, this is not sufficient to test that a **Graph Data Pipeline** actually works.
+Both components of Graph-Inceptor intend to use unit testing to main individual functions (e.g., the implementation of a set of BGOs).
+However, this is not sufficient to main that a **Graph Data Pipeline** actually works.
 For this we also need integration testing.
 A first step in defining such integration tests is to have a fully working data pipeline, e.g., the Use Case 0 (UC-0) example described above.